5 Reasons Why You Should Visit Gallipoli In Turkey

 Written by a local specialist we know and trust to bring you the most up-to-date travel information.

-For most visitors to Turkey, a visit to a World War I battlefield like Gallipoli is generally not on their itinerary.
-But it should be.
-Here are 5 reasons why you should visit Gallipoli, Turkey, as written by historical expert Julie from The Red Headed Traveler.
+For most visitors to Türkiye, a visit to a World War I battlefield like Gallipoli is generally not on their itinerary.
+But it should be – and not just for Australian and New Zealand nationals.

-And we can’t, of course, forget about Cappadocia, the central Turkish region which is home to a mythical landscape, a bucket list item for many finally fulfilled when gliding over its breathtaking beauty at sunrise in a hot air balloon or sleeping in a cave hotel.
+Of course, we can’t forget about Cappadocia.
+This central Turkish region is home to a mythical landscape, a bucket list item for many finally fulfilled when gliding over its breathtaking beauty at sunrise in a hot air balloon or sleeping in a cave hotel.

 In case you were asleep that day in class when the Gallipoli campaign was covered, or worse, as an American, you never even heard the name Gallipoli before since World War I history is so hastily and scantily clad in the school curriculum, here are five reasons why you should visit this sacred site.

-It is not just a significant part of European and World War I history but also a significant part of Turkey’s modern-day history.
+It is a significant part of European and World War I history and also of Türkiye’s modern-day history.

 Learn About One Of The Most Important Battles Of World War I Firsthand